-TCP Trusted Client Connections - This chapter uses the PVS plugin 3, “Internal client trusted connection” to report connections from clients to servers on various ports.
-A trusted connection is when both the client and server are part of the internal network and a successful TCP three-way handshake is completed.
+TCP Trusted Client Connections: This chapter uses the Nessus Network Monitor plugin 3, 'Internal client trusted connection' to report connections from clients to servers on various ports.
+Information displayed provides analysts with detailed statistics of ports and the trusted host connection established.

-Tenable Network Monitor (TNM) - The data in this chapter displays the statistical port usage data collected using the TNM.
+Tenable Network Monitor (TNM): The data in this chapter displays the statistical port usage data collected using the TNM.
 The TNM is designed to monitor network traffic and send session information to the LCE server.
-It can also sniff syslog messages sent from one point to another and treat them as if they were originally sent directly to the LCE.

-Tenable NetFlow Monitor (TFM) - The data in this chapter displays the statistical port usage data collected using the TFM.
+Tenable NetFlow Monitor (TFM): The Tenable NetFlow Monitor chapter displays the statistical port usage data collected using the TFM.
 The TFM client takes advantage of the ability in most modern routers to use the NetFlow protocol to send network session statistics to remote collectors for processing and reporting.
-This enables you to monitor network traffic without having to install a sniffer on a hub or switched SPAN port.